-In this article, however, I will show you the 4 most common types of roofing shingles, as we use these shingles everyday when it comes to our Colorado roofing shingles services.
+In this article, however, I will show you the 4 most common different types of roofing shingles, as we use these shingles everyday when it comes to our Colorado roofing shingles services.

 Although 3-tab shingles are the least expensive type of roofing shingle, they are not the most popular.
 3-tab shingles are visually flat with no visual dimension.
 They offer modest resistance to wind and hail, and the shortest warranty of around 25 years.
 If budget is most important, a 3-tab type roofing shingle is for you.